What is a context window?

 | Missing recent changes | Context overflow | Use checkpoints to track changes |

-Small Projects (< 50 files)
+Small projects (< 50 files)

 - Any model works well